Schwarzweißfoto eines Mannes mit langem Haar und Bart, der entspannt vor einem Fenster sitzt. Er trägt ein locker sitzendes Hemd.

 Topics

-What is the essence of your story, which is always relatable.
+What is your story about - extract the universal essence of your experience (which is always relatable).

 “We are not our stories”.